and1teachera/wedding-site/docs/use_cases.md

     System-->>Guest: Display Confirmation Message
 ```
 ---

-### Use Case 4: Book Accommodation
+### **Use Case 4: Book Accommodation**

-**Use Case Description**: Allow guests to book a room or join a waiting list, ensuring the process is robust and concurrent actions are handled gracefully.
+**Use Case Description**: Allow guests to book a room directly without a waiting list or complex queue mechanisms, ensuring simplicity and reliability.

 - **Scope**: Wedding Site
 - **Level**: User Goal
 - **Primary Actor**: Guest
 - **Stakeholders and Interests**:
-  - **Guests**: Want a smooth booking process and assurance that their booking is secure.
+  - **Guests**: Want a simple and reliable booking process.
-  - **Admins**: Require accurate and reliable room allocation data.
+  - **Admins**: Require accurate room allocation data.
 - **Preconditions**:
   - Guest has confirmed their RSVP.
   - Guest is logged into the system.
 - **Postconditions**:
-  - Room booking is saved, or the guest is added to the waiting list.
+  - Room booking is saved, or the guest is notified of unavailability.
 - **Main Success Scenario Step by Step**:
   1. Guest navigates to the accommodation booking page.
   2. Views the list of available rooms.
-  3. Selects a room, which is immediately locked for 15 minutes.
+  3. Selects a room.
-  4. Confirms the booking within the 15-minute window.
+  4. Confirms the booking.
-  5. RabbitMQ processes the booking data to ensure reliability.
-  6. System saves the booking and updates room availability.
+  5. System saves the booking and updates room availability.
-  7. If all rooms are taken, the system notifies the guest and offers the option to join the waiting list.
+  6. If all rooms are taken, the system notifies the guest.
 - **Extensions (Other Scenarios and Alternatives)**:
-  - If the guest does not confirm within 15 minutes, the room is unlocked and becomes available to others.
-  - If the guest attempts to select a room that is locked by another guest, the system displays a notification explaining the unavailability.
+  - If the guest attempts to select a room that is already booked, the system displays a notification explaining the unavailability.
 - **Special Requirements**:
-  - Integrate RabbitMQ for processing booking data to prevent data loss.
+  - Ensure atomic transactions to prevent double booking.
-  - Implement a locking mechanism for rooms with a 15-minute timer.
 - **Data Variation List**:
-  - Room status: Available, Locked, Booked.
+  - Room status: Available, Booked.
-  - Guest status: On Waiting List, Booking Confirmed.
+  - Guest status: Booking Confirmed.
 - **Frequency Occurrence**:
   - Regularly during the RSVP period.
 - **Trigger**:
   - Guest navigates to the accommodation booking page.
 - **Actors**:
-  - Guest, System, RabbitMQ.
+  - Guest, System.
 - **Goals**:
-  - Ensure a reliable and fair booking process for all guests.
+  - Ensure a reliable and straightforward booking process for all guests.
 - **Failed Endings**:
-  - Booking fails due to system errors or RabbitMQ unavailability.
+  - Booking fails due to system errors or if the room becomes unavailable during the process.
 - **Miscellaneous**:
-  - Consider adding a countdown timer for the 15-minute lock visible to guests.
+  - Consider adding real-time updates to reflect room availability.
 - **Suggested Additional Use Cases**:
-  - Notify Admin of Booking Errors: Alert admins if RabbitMQ fails to process bookings.
+  - Notify Admin of Booking Errors: Alert admins if there are booking inconsistencies.

 #### **Flowchart:**

 ``` mermaid